We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 - FREE REPORT ‘Who are the building experts I’ll need to hire to build my modern sustainable home on the south coast?
 Free directory of all the local experts you will need in one handy booklet.’

-These problem-solving informational reports don’t need to be anything more than a few pages.
-Often, a one-page flowchart, mind map or checklists are more popular than a longer, more detailed document.
+Pro Marketing Tips For Architects: These problem-solving informational reports don’t need to be anything more than a few pages.
+Often, a one-page flowchart, mind map or checklist is more popular than a longer, more detailed document.
 The criteria here is that it solves the problem (at least at a high level) fast, positions you in a favorable light and makes the fish hunger for more.

 Step 5.
 Add The Hook